 As mentioned earlier, wild green rosellas tend to travel, forage and roost in small groups.
 Like other parrot species, they’re highly social.
 A rosella that’s deprived of company can become depressed, loud or aggressive.

 If you’d like to keep your parrot alone, you’ll need to be home most of the day to keep it company.
 Take it out of its cage to hang out, sing to it, do some trick training, you name it!

-For those that work a normal 9-5 job, it’s usually better to just get the bird a mate.
+For those who work a normal 9-5 job, it’s usually better to just get the bird a mate.

 Some sources actually describe green rosellas as “apathetic”.
 You’ll have to work to make sure your bird moves around enough and doesn’t become overweight!
 It’s also important to prevent boredom and always keep stimulating those smart little brains.

 Letting the parrot out for at least a few hours a day is the most important factor.
 Set up a nice play gym on top of the cage to stimulate playtime, and let your bird explore freely in a safe environment.